Our rating: (3.8/5)

 Our opinion: definitely efficient, but not the most advanced

 Overall, we can see great potential for Square for Restaurants as an easy, very efficient POS system for small restaurants.
-Our experience, however, also shows some things can be improved, like it should be possible to change font size or add images to menu items.
+Our experience, however, also shows some things can be improved, like it should be possible to change font size.

-The main things you are paying for on the Plus plan (as opposed to Free) is a highly tailored EPOS with crucial features for the hospitality sector, customisation options, coordinated orders between front and back of house – with 24/7 support thrown in for good measure.
+The main things you are paying for on the Plus plan (compared with Free) is a highly tailored EPOS with crucial features for the hospitality sector, customisation options, coordinated orders between front and back of house and 24/7 support thrown in for good measure.

 There’s also much value in the complimentary payment features, such as self-service ordering at your establishment.